Signed SAML Response

 metadata: readFileSync('./sp-metadata.xml'),

-// must have if assertion signature fails validation
+// Required if assertion signature validation fails.

 // transformationAlgorithms: [